< Back

 *Last Supper.
 Wood, 43 x 43.

-These three small square panels are from a series of seven scenes from Christ's life; the four other panels are at Boston, Florence (I Tatti), London and New York.
+The three small square panels at Munich are from a series of seven scenes from Christ's life; the four other panels are at Boston, Florence (I Tatti), London and New York.
 The presence of St Francis, kneeling at the foot of the cross in the Crucifixion, suggests a Franciscan connection, and it has been suggested that the panels may have come from the Bardi or Peruzzi Chapels (frescoed by Giotto) in Santa Croce, from the high altar of the Franciscan church in Sansepolcro (where according to Vasari there was ‘a panel by Giotto showing various small figures’), or from San Francesco at Rimini (where Giotto painted according to Vasari and there is a large Crucifix attributed to him).
 Dillian Gordon (1989), who proposed the Riminese provenance, tentatively suggested that the two donors kneeling with St Francis in the Crucifixion might be Malatesta di Verucchio (who died in 1312, leaving money for a chapel in San Francesco) and either his wife or sister.
+This identification seems doubtful, however, as the man is clearly robed as a priest.

 Naples.
 Castel Nuovo.
 Palatine Chapel (Cappella di Santa Barbara).